soleilshine/WD-EXAM-4/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
+- Website Design
+- Midterm Exam
 -  What technology used and how it is used
+  1. Waka Time - used to keep track of activity time in projects, ide, os, and language
+  2. HTML - used to create and structure content on the web
+  3. CSS - used to describe the presentation of a document written in HTML

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->